PencilInHand/spotted/README.md

 ![Data Model](/public/data_model_first_pass.jpg "Data Model")

+## Edmunds API

+We will be using the Edmunds API for getting stock car information.

 # Phase 1

 Vehicle profiles.
 Upload a vehicle, add modifications to that vehicle, upload picture of the vehicle.
 Supports performance and aesthetic modifications.